studioLaCosaNostra/blog/source/_posts/Prerender-angular-application-generate-static-pages.md

 ```

-And that's all, now you just need to build an application in ssr mode and run the command prerender.
+And that's all, now you just need to build an application in SSR mode and run the command prerender.

 ```bash
 npm run build:ssr && npm run prerender
 ```

-In the `dist/browser` directory you will find subfolders with `index.html` files containing SEO-friendly generated HTML content of the application.
+In the `dist/browser` directory, you will find subfolders with `index.html` files containing SEO-friendly generated HTML content of the application.